morsalin101/chat-app/RENDER_DEPLOY.md

 - Ensure `pom.xml` has correct dependencies

 ### Database Connection Error
-- Verify `DATABASE_URL` uses **Internal Database URL**
+- Verify `JDBC_DATABASE_URL` uses **Internal Database URL** (not External)
+- Check format: `jdbc:postgresql://user:pass@dpg-xxxxx-a:5432/dbname`
+- Ensure `:5432` port is included in the URL
+- **CRITICAL**: Database and backend service MUST be in the **same region**
-- Check database is running in Render dashboard
+- Check database status is "Available" in Render dashboard
-- Ensure database and service are in same region
+- If different regions, delete and recreate database in same region as backend

 ### CORS Errors
 - Update `CORS_ORIGINS` with exact Vercel URL (no trailing slash)